achiappo/Logistics-datascience-challenge/README.md

 # Logistics-datascience-challenge
-Solution to a Data Science challenge aimed at optimising logistics choices in an industry A description of the problem follows below; for a more detailed version, refer to *challenge_statement.pdf*
+Solution to a Data Science challenge aimed at optimising logistics choices in the Oil&Gas industry
+A description of the problem follows below; for a more detailed version, refer to *challenge_statement.pdf*

 1. CONTEXT